 “The Oklahoma AFL-CIO has partnered with the USA on multiple projects in Oklahoma, and the communities are always grateful for the work we do.
 During the expo, many attendees stopped by the booth to ask questions about the habitat builds and the work the USA does,” said Jimmy C. Curry, Oklahoma AFL-CIO president, who organized volunteers for the project.
 “I’ve personally done work with our unions and different charities for over 30 years, and the projects we have done with the USA have been my most memorable.
 Seeing the work the USA does has made me a Union Sportsman for life.”

 MLF and the USA signed an agreement in July 2021 to pursue angler recruitment, retention and reactivation via each entity’s staff and respective pools of member volunteers in order to put together local and state fishing events, MLF fishing events and USA habitat conservation projects.

 “Through our Work Boots on the Ground conservation program, the USA reaches into local communities to create and improve access and opportunities in the outdoors,” said Forrest Parker, USA director of conservation and communications.
-“Combining the USA’s workforce of union volunteers with the resources and influence of Major League Fishing through projects like this propel both of our organization’s efforts to pass on the fishing heritage to a whole new level.”
+“Combining the USA’s workforce of union volunteers with the resources and influence of Major League Fishing through projects like this propel both of our organizations’ efforts to pass on the fishing heritage to a whole new level.”

-“An added benefit of bringing together skilled union volunteers to complete a conservation project in the middle of an event attended by tens of thousands of bass fans, was the educational component,” said Sam Phipps, USA conservation programs manager.
-“There were hourly demonstrations and printed instructions available, so expo attendees can now build habitat on their own to benefit additional water bodies and fisheries.”
+“An added benefit of bringing together skilled union volunteers to complete a conservation project in the middle of an event attended by tens of thousands of bass fans was the educational component,” said Sam Phipps, USA conservation programs manager.
+“There were hourly demonstrations and printed instructions available, so expo attendees can now build habitats on their own to benefit additional water bodies and fisheries.”